PostHog/posthog.com/contents/apps/timestamp-parser/docs.md

 ## Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Tiemstamp Parser](https://github.com/PostHog/timestamp-parser-plugin) is available on GitHub.
+The [source code for the Timestamp Parser](https://github.com/PostHog/timestamp-parser-plugin) is available on GitHub.

 ## Who created this app?